Rust-Bytes/weekly-challenges/src/introduction.md

 - ❤️ Recommend [Rust Bytes](https://weeklyrust.substack.com/) to your friends.
 - 🤳 Connect with us on our socials: [X](https://x.com/intent/user?screen_name=rustaceans_rs), [Rustaceans Publication](https://medium.com/rustaceans).
-- 📨 Email us at [rustaceanseditors@gmail.com](mailto:rustaceanseditors@gmail.com) with feedback or ideas.
+- 📨 Email us at [rustaceanseditors@gmail.com](mailto:rustaceanseditors@gmail.com) for sponsorships, feedback or ideas.
-- ☕️ Buy us a [coffee](https://buymeacoffee.com/rustbytes) to support our editors!
+- ☕️ Buy us a [coffee](https://buymeacoffee.com/rustbytes) to support our editors.

 We hope this collection inspires you to keep learning and practicing, and ultimately become a better Rustacean.